Discover how to become a notary in Texas. This guide gives you actionable steps and advice to start your career.

 To complete this step:

-• Finding a Notary Public: You will need to have the Oath of Office administered by an existing notary public.
+- Finding a Notary Public: You must have the Oath of Office administered by an existing notary public.
 This ensures that the process is legally witnessed and properly recorded.
 You can find notaries at various locations, including banks, courthouses, shipping centers, or even through online directories that list available notary services in your area.

-• Notarization Requirement: It’s important to remember that the Oath of Office form itself must be notarized by the notary who administers the oath.
-This notarized form will then be returned to the Secretary of State to finalize your commission as a notary.
+- Notarization Requirement: It’s important to remember that the Oath of Office form must be notarized by the notary who administers the oath.
+This notarized form will be returned to the Secretary of State to finalize your commission as a notary.

 Taking the Oath of Office is a crucial step that officially authorizes you to begin your duties as a notary public in Texas.